vedph/cadmus_core/Doc/core.md

 A Cadmus database has a data profile defined by three main components:

 - items **facets** definitions: there must be at least 1 facet.
 Each facet is a set of parts definitions, and lists all the parts which can appear in an item of a given "type".
+Usually the "default" facet (=the most used one) has its ID equal to `default`; this is just a convention typically honored by frontends, so that they can pick a default facet when creating a new item.
 - items **flags** definitions: the optional 32 flags assignable to each item are defined here.
 - **thesauri**: a set of taxonomies, flat and/or hierarchical, used to provide closed sets of predefined values to the user.